APoniatowski/Transparent-WiFi-AP-tutorial/README.md

         sudo apt-get update
         sudo apt-get upgrade

-*Install hostapd and bridge utilities:
+*Install hostapd and bridge utilities and we have to stop hostapd after it is installed:

         sudo apt-get install hostapd bridge-utils
         sudo systemctl stop hostapd